-Complete the FAFSA: Complete the Free Application for Federal Student Aid (FAFSA) on-line by March 2, 2013* at www.fafsa.gov.
-The Department of Education’s FAFSA is required of all U.S. citizens and permanent residents seeking financial aid from the College or access to the federal Direct Loan Programs.
+Complete the FAFSA: Complete the Free Application for Federal Student Aid (FAFSA) on-line by March 2, 2017* at www.fafsa.gov.
+The FAFSA is used to determine a student's eligibility for federal and state grants and federal loans.
+It is also required of all U.S. citizens and permanent residents seeking institutional aid from the College.

-U.S. citizens and eligible non-citizens must complete the FAFSA.
+U.S. citizens and eligible non-citizens must complete the FAFSA if they are seeking institutional financial aid from the College.
 Canadian students and other international students do not need to complete the FAFSA.

-Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be a freshman or sophomore in 2013-14 and who do not already have a four-year Cal Grant award.
-In addition to completing a FAFSA by March 2, 2013, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 2, 2013 (postmark deadline).
+Complete the Cal Grant GPA Verification Form: This step is only for students who are residents of California and who are going to be incoming freshmen (Class of 2021) or rising sophomores (Class of 2020) in 2017-18 and who do not already have a four-year Cal Grant award.
+In addition to completing the FAFSA by March 2, 2017, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 2, 2017 (postmark deadline).

-Tax returns: All applicants must send a signed copy of parents’ and student’s federal tax return to the Financial Aid Office at Thomas Aquinas College by April 15, 2013* (postmark deadline):
+Tax returns: All applicants for institutional financial aid must send a signed copy of parents’ and student’s 2016 federal tax return to the Financial Aid Office at Thomas Aquinas College by April 17, 2017* (postmark deadline):

 - Sign the copy of the tax return (or make a copy of the signed return).
 Be sure to attach:

 - All schedules and attachments sent to the IRS (or the Canada Revenue Agency);

 - All SSA-1099s (Social Security Benefit Statements) for parents and all dependents within the family (if applicable); and